joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/security-considerations-when-loading-and-playing-sounds.md

 The content sandbox controls whether detailed sound data can be extracted from the sound using the `id3` property or the `SoundMixer.computeSpectrum()` method.
-It doesn’t restrict the loading or playing of the sound file itself.
+It doesn't restrict the loading or playing of the sound file itself.

 The domain of origin of the sound file defines the security limitations of the content sandbox.
 Generally, if a sound file is located in the same domain or